LaunchGemini/Advanced-Segmentation-and-MRF/readme.txt

 Welcome to the OpenCV-based project, originally articulated by LaunchGemini.
-It comprises the
+It comprises the gener